Abuton/DS-competitions/README.md

 # DS-competitions
-House for my DS competition codes Starting from January
+House for my DS competition codes Starting from January.
+Still Competing and improving the model performance

+I have been able to practice Clustering techinuques using KMeans and PCA methods to improve model performance